GLWACH hosts NCO induction ceremony

 |0

-This work, GLWACH hosts NCO induction ceremony [Image 2 of 2], by Chad Ashe, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, GLWACH hosts NCO induction ceremony, by Chad Ashe, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT